Kadlexious/patc-spark/README.md

 Materials for the Apache Spark session for the [PATC course on Big Data Analytics](http://www.bsc.es/big-data-analytics).

+The course exercises can be followed in three programming languages, according to which makes the student feel more confortable:
+Scala, Java and Python.
+However, Java is discouraged since its verbosity (even with Java 8's _lambdas_) and misses some basic functions, such as `RDD.sortBy(...)`.

 Copyright: [Mario Macias](http://macias.info)

 ## Course info